 - Hire subcontractors to complete additional work

 There are many ways to accomplish the first option using field service management software to make your technicians more productive.
 One area is in their travel times, as technicians can eat up plenty of hours in the year just driving from job site to job site.
-You can bill for those hours, which is generally a reduced rate of what they would earn on the job site, or it’s part of a flat fee, but whatever the case, travel times eats away from the percentage of the 2080 hours a year.
+You can bill for those hours, which is generally a reduced rate of what they would earn on the job site, or it’s part of a flat fee, but whatever the case, travel times eat away from the percentage of the 2080 hours a year.

 Using the field service scheduling software, technicians can be selected based on geographical location to limit the amount of travel.
 Work orders can be grouped or assigned by geographical location, requiring less driving for a technician, and routing tools in a field service mobile app can get technicians to the job site faster.
 All of these will cut down driving times and give dispatchers more ‘work-hours’ to schedule additional calls.

 Option two, which requires hiring more in-house technicians, is another option and field service software can handle a large technician pool.
-However, they come with additional cost of being a full-time employee, so the problems of productivity still would apply to any new technicians being hired.
+However, they come with the additional cost of being a full-time employee, so the problems of productivity still would apply to any new technicians being hired.

 The third option, hiring subcontractors, is something field service organizations are using more.
 Subcontractors can be booked for specific single jobs or projects when things are too busy for the in-house technicians.
-They don’t come with the same overhead a full-time employee would, reducing costs, yet they can be highly effective when call volume increase, especially in seasonal operations.
+They don’t come with the same overhead a full-time employee would, reducing costs, yet they can be highly effective when call volume increases, especially in seasonal operations.

 Field Service Software Increases Productivity Gains

 As has been shown, there are more to productivity gains than just the standard– the more billable hours by a technician, the higher the productivity.
-With the industry becoming increasing competitive, the margins are shrinking, and field service organizations are having to find unique and technological ways to increase the productivity of their technicians to increase their profits.
+With the industry becoming increasingly competitive, the margins are shrinking, and field service organizations are having to find unique and technological ways to increase the productivity of their technicians to increase their profits.

-They require a system to track and monitor these gains, such as with a Business Intelligence module in a field service management software, and the tools to handle administrative, training, dispatching and scheduling, so that the technician in the field can worry more about offering excellent service, and not focused on speeding through a call to fulfill the bottom line requirements of the business.
+They require a system to track and monitor these gains, such as with a Business Intelligence module in a field service management software, and the tools to handle administrative, training, dispatching and scheduling so that the technician in the field can worry more about offering excellent service, and not focused on speeding through a call to fulfill the bottom-line requirements of the business.